cboettig/labnotebook/_posts/2013-05-31-notebook-features-digital-archiving.md

 Nevertheless, it raises several challenges.
-The native home for the content is as rendered HTML at my domain, not as raw HTML on an archive completely unassociated with that domain, difficult to view, and divorced from my usual workflow, unlike my usual publishing source-code to github and website to my domain.
+The native home for the content is as rendered HTML at my domain, not as raw HTML on an archive completely unassociated with that domain, difficult to view, and divorced from my usual workflow, unlike my usual publishing source-code to Github and website to my domain.
 It also raises questions of just what to archive and when.
 I discuss some of these strengths and challenges as a separate post, [archiving the lab notebook on
-figshare: advantages and challenges]().
+figshare: advantages and challenges](http://purl.org/cboettig/2013-05-31-notebook-features-archiving-with-figshare).

 ## Conclusions